 - Types of depression, such as major depressive disorder

-- Mood disorders, as with bipolar disorder
+- Mood disorders, such as bipolar disorder

-Attending addiction therapy services can reduce the impact from heroin on the brain.
+Attending addiction therapy services can reduce the impact of heroin on the brain.
 In fact, those who have an addiction are twice as likely to experience a mental health disorder and vice versa.
 This means counseling and therapy programs are critical for recovery.